Mission College Interdisciplinary Plaza

 Design for Flexible Uses

-At the heart of the plaza, a spacious, shaded amphitheater with stepped seating overlooks the radial open lawn—creating a dynamic venue for everything from graduation ceremonies to the college’s popular Summer Concert Series.
+At the center of the plaza, a large, shaded amphitheater with tiered seating overlooks the open radial lawn, serving as a lively venue for events ranging from graduation ceremonies to the college’s popular Summer Concert Series.

 Photo Credit: Doug Zimmerman